Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Introduction

-The remaining part of this paper is organized as follows.
-In Section II, we formally define the concept of the probabilistic reachable set, and state the problem as providing a convex approximation for the probabilistic reachable set; In Section III, we use KDE accelerated by FFT to model arbitrary probability distributions and find the probabilistic reachable set; In Section IV, we formulate the problem as an MINLP optimization framework by solving which we can obtain a convex polygon to approximate the probabilistic reachable set; In Section V, we develop a heuristic algorithm to efficiently solve the optimization framework of MINLP; In Section VI, we conduct comprehensive case studies to demonstrate the performance of our proposed algorithm; In Section VII, we draw conclusions and make suggestions for future research.
-Rigorous proofs of some propositions in this paper are given in Appendix.
+The rest of this paper is organized as follows.
+In \cref{Problem_Statement}, we formally define the concept of PRS and state the problem as providing a convex approximation for it.
+In \cref{Evaluation_of_Probabilistic_Reachable_Set}, we use KDE accelerated by FFT to model arbitrary probability distributions and present an algorithm to find the PRS.
+In \cref{MINLP_Formulation_for_Probabilistic_Reachable_Set_Approximation}, we formulate an MINLP optimization framework, the solution of which leads to a convex polygon approximation of the PRS.
+In \cref{Solution_Method}, we develop a heuristic algorithm to efficiently solve the formulated MINLP.
+In \cref{Main_Results}, we conduct comprehensive case studies to demonstrate the performance of our proposed algorithm.
+In \cref{Conclusion}, we draw conclusions and make suggestions for future research.
+In addition, rigorous proofs of some propositions in this paper are given in \cref{Appendix} Appendix.